About This Drug

 Food and Drug Interactions

-- There are no known interactions of carfilzomib with food and with other medications.
+- There are no known interactions of carfilzomib with food.

 When to Call the Doctor